-To help you spot the signs and protect yourself from a scam, the Financial Conduct Authority (FCA) and The Pensions Regulator suggest following four simple steps:
+To help you spot the signs and protect yourself from a scam, the Pension Scams Action Group suggest following four simple steps.
+The Group is a multi-agency taskforce of law enforcement, government and industry working together to tackle pension scams.